Accessibility statement for Essex County Council

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, email the Content Team at email@example.com.
+Contact the accessibility team if you find any problems not listed on this page.

 Contacting us by phone or visiting us in person